Hong Kong 🌦️ 26°C · Now

 Free nightly multimedia light show with 40+ Hong Kong buildings synchronized with music.
 Best viewed from Tsim Sha Tsui Avenue of Stars or Star Ferry pier.

-Day Trips & Beaches
+Day Trips & Outlying Islands

-Big Buddha (Tian Tan Buddha)
+Big Buddha (Tian Tan Buddha) + Ngong Ping 360

 Tai O Fishing Village